NL EN

 European Alcohol Policy

-Alcohol is a key public health and social concern across Europe.
-Europe has the highest proportion of drinkers in the world, the highest levels of alcohol consumption per capita and a high level of alcohol-related harm.
-Alcohol related harm is a major public health concern in the EU accountable for over 7% of all ill health and early deaths.
+Alcohol related harm is a major public health concern in the EU accountable for over 15% of all ill health and early deaths among men and about 4% among women.
 The consequences of harmful and hazardous alcohol consumption also include a considerable number of fatalities on EU roads, a broad social impact such as violence, hooliganism, crime, family problems and social exclusion, as well as low productivity.

 European Union